ly774508966/vuframe-plugin-unity/README.md

 **Attention: while it is still BETA please always make a copy of your project before starting to use the Vuframe Plugin.**

 ### Requirements (Compatibility)
-Currently this version is compatible and tested with all versions between Unity 4.6.0 up to 5.5.1 At this time only Legacy shaders are supported in Unity 5.
+Currently this version is compatible and tested with all versions between Unity 4.7 up to 5.5.

 You can download the latest supported version here:
 - https://unity3d.com/de/get-unity/download/archive

 Unity 5.5 and PBS-material Support is coming soon.
 ### Install
 Launch Unity and open the project you have downloaded or cloned from Github.

-If you want to add the Unity Plug-In to an existing project, just copy the "Vuframe" folder into your Projects Assets Folder.
+Be aware that there are dedicated Branches for different Unity Version:
+Unity 4.7 up to Unity 5.3 => Branch: unity_4.7_with_Sample_Projects
+Unity 5.4 => Branch: unity_5.4_with_Sample_Projects
+Unity 5.5 => Branch: unity_5.5_with_Sample_Projects

 ### Quickstart:
 Add an empty Game Object, name it, click on the Component button and add the "Scene" Component.
 Add a mesh object (e.g. a Unity standard object) as a child object to your just created Game Object with the scene Component.
 Hit Play.